 |#2.
 Dunlop Squash Play Mini Racket||Powerful Shots, Value for Money||Check Price|

 |#3.
 Dunlop Blaze Inferno Squash Racket||Balance & Control||Check Price|

 |#4.
 HEAD Discovery Team Squash Racket||Decent Sweet Spot & Good Balance||Check Price|

 |#5.
 Xinnex Squash Beginning Racket||Durability & Power||Check Price|

 Also Read:- Top 5 Best Squash Rackets Under $100

-Secondly, there are certain parameters of the squash rackets such as the weight, balance, material and composition, texture, shape and size which also play a prominent role in helping you nurture your squash playing skill.
+Secondly, there are certain parameters of the best squash racquets such as the weight, balance, material and composition, texture, shape, and size which also play a prominent role in helping you nurture your squash playing skill.

-5 Best Squash Rackets Under 50 Dollars (Reviews)
+Top 5 Best Squash Rackets Under 50 Dollars

 Here, we discuss 5 notable squash rackets available under $50 to make your search a little easier.